videhasharma/nhs-pgx/project-pages/docs/index.md

 ## openEHR archetypes and templates

-I you are not familiar with openEHR, this short intro may be helpful - watch until about 15m 20s.
+If you are not familiar with openEHR, this short intro may be helpful - watch until about 15m 20s.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uWBAeu464rM?start=85&end=906" title="openEHR Intro" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>